gracewu42/UAlbany-SCJ-Survival-Guide/README.md

 - If Ebooks are acceptable to you, always check on the library website whether the book you need is available online or not before you order it.
 It saves a lot of money.
 - Ask former students in your class whether they can loan you the book you need.
 - [Dove & Hudson](https://goo.gl/maps/QvrJy6oq2defh2HB8) in downtown sells used books in a reasonable price.
+- [Thriftbooks](https://www.thriftbooks.com) is a good online store to get cheap used books (recommended by Colleen).

 ---